Building LACMA Construction Update

 How will people and art in the new David Geffen Galleries be protected from earthquakes?
 Learn more about seismic base isolators in the new building.

-The following work will be conducted this week:
+The following work will be conducted next week:

-- Shoring and formwork installation for the exhibition level deck continues on the west side of the construction site, north of Wilshire Boulevard.
+- Additional foundation piles installation will be completed on the west side of the construction site, north of Wilshire Boulevard.

-- Rebar installation for the lower exhibition level deck starts on the west side of the construction site, north of Wilshire Boulevard.
+- Preparation for mat foundation installation continues on the west side of the construction site, north of Wilshire Boulevard.

-- Formwork, rebar installation, and concrete pours for above-grade walls continue on the west side of the construction site, north of Wilshire Boulevard.
+- Below-grade waterproofing installation continues on the west side of the construction site, north of Wilshire Boulevard.

 - Monday–Friday: 7 am–7 pm